On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Involutions for arbitrary Picard ranks

 \subsubsection{Wall-crossing}

-Bayer and Macr\`i proved in \cite{BMMMPwallcrossing} that the MMP for a moduli space of sheaves $M_H(v)$ can be performed by wall-crossing in the space of stability conditions; namely, they proved the following (see Thm.
-1.1, 1.2 in \textit{loc. cit.}).
+Bayer and Macr\`i proved in \cite{BMMMPwallcrossing} that the MMP for a moduli space of Gieseker stable sheaves $M_H(v)$ can be performed by wall-crossing in the space of stability conditions; namely, they proved the following.